soerennb/eventgallery-sparkbooth-connector/README.md

 First of all you need to get the file **SparkboothConnector.php** from this repository and place it into the folder **/components/com_eventgallery/controllers** of your Joomla! installation.
 After that you need to need to create **a new Joomla! user** which can create new events in the Eventgallery component (so *Editor* or *Publisher* may be ok, but not just *Registered*).
 Then configure your Sparkbooth Software to send the photos to your Joomla! installation using the username and password of the new user.
+In the section "Send to Account" switch to "Custom Upload" and enter the following URL http[s]://[yourwebsite]/index.php?option=com_eventgallery&controller=SparkboothConnector&task=display&tmpl=raw

 ## License
 This Software is available under the terms of the GNU General Public License version 2 or later.